Five Top Trends Coming to the Workplace in 2019

 Improving staff productivity is top of the agenda for many companies.

-With 2019 around the corner, discover the top five trends hitting the workplace, to ensure employees are kept motivated and happy.
+Discover the top five trends hitting the workplace to ensure employees are kept motivated and happy.

 1. Activity Based Working (ABW)

 A survey we carried out with 500 SME business owners (Missed Middle Whitepaper) found that 68% are concerned that their current working environment limits staff engagement.

 ABW gives employees a choice about how, when and where they work.
 The office provides a choice of work settings each designed for a different type of task, e.g. private work stations and collaboration areas.